Who we are and what we do

 Milk Crate Kitchen was started in April of 2020.

-Michael Casper was sitting at home, on a plastic milk crate, trying to figure out what was going to happen next.
-Not knowing what was happening in the early stages of the pandemic, with many of us struggling and disappointed with what was happening, all while people were losing jobs, and everyone was coming to grips with not being able to find toilet paper.
-His plans to travel through South East Asia had been cancelled, and with his job recently laid him off, he wanted to do something to help the community, but didn't know what.
+Our founder Michael Casper was sitting at home on a plastic milk crate, trying to figure out what was going to happen next.
+There was so much uncertainty in the early stages of the pandemic, many of us struggling and anxiety-riddled with what was unfolding --people losing jobs and everyone coming to grips with not being able to find toilet paper.
+His plans to travel through South East Asia had been cancelled and his job had laid him off.
+He wanted to do something to help the community, but didn't know what.
+His late grandmother used to tell him -- "If you don't know what to do, do what you know".

-Taking the knowledge and experience that he has learned being a chef in Portland, and his desire to help, he set out to provide "a night of not having to cook" for a few families.
-At that time, restaurants weren't open, so people were relying on what the grocery stores had available, and his thought was, "if I can provide a night off from worrying about dinner, maybe it could give people a sense of normalcy."
+Taking the knowledge and experience that he learned as a trained chef in Portland with his desire to help others, he set out to provide "a night of not having to cook" for a few friends and families.
+At that time, restaurants weren't open, so people were relying on what the grocery stores had available.
+His thought was, "if I can provide a night off from worrying about dinner, maybe it could give people a sense of normalcy."
+Casper used his own stimulus checks and unemployment money to fund this mutual aid project.
+He was thinking about the service industry workers, the freelancers, caregivers, the front-liners, and many essential workers.
+People who were not eligible for government assistance such as unemployment and stimulus checks.
+By the second week the number of requests had doubled, and soon climbed increasingly higher with each week, peaking at 52 families.